Do you have a running theory about what happened to Ronald Tammen?

 As we all know, the Ronald Tammen story can generate a lot of thoughts and questions.
 It’s a veritable enigma wrapped in a riddle stuffed inside a pillowcase that, inexplicably, has been left off its pillow.

-As always, if you have a message for me, please feel free to fill out the contact form.
-Oh, and if you have a potential lead, or if you’re with the FBI or some other agency and wish to share a secret—perhaps even become this website’s own version of Deep Throat—I’m all ears, and your identity is safe with me.
+As always, you can post comments through Facebook and Twitter.
+You can also communicate with me directly through the above platforms or through the contact form.
+Oh, and if you have a potential lead, or if you’re with the FBI or CIA and wish to share a secret—perhaps even become this website’s own version of Deep Throat—I’m all ears, and your identity is safe with me.

 Why would you want to spend such a big chunk of your life and savings attempting to unravel a mystery that even the FBI claims they’ve never solved?